austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Worked on StockIT.
 Added responsive svg on window resize, made trending speed increase when user uses up all buys/sells, started trying to deploy to heroku, added "landing page", continued to improve formatting.

 **Thoughts**: I'm so close to finishing this web app I can taste it.
 Though I'm sure there will be a lot of tweaking once I first view it on mobile.
 I could write a lot more, but it's late.
 Maybe I'll elaborate tomorrow.

+### Day 184: November 27, 2017

+**Today's Progress**: Finally deployed to heroku.
+Added buy and sell buttons because I realized that without them it is essentially unplayable on mobile.

+**Thoughts**: Deploying a flask app with create-react-app was quite frankly a terrible experience.
+In the future, I should start from a boilerplate.
+Maybe use django instead of flask.
+The web app is really coming together.
+Still some needed formatting on mobile, but nothing major.